ricardobcl/Dotted-Version-Vectors/README.md

 ### Consecutive and concurrent writes

-A write can acknowledge to the client if it succeeded and also return the causal information for that key, without the siblings, which avoid having to read from the system to do a new write.
-This returned context after a successful put has one limitation: if the server ends up with siblings after the write, the returned context cannot be used to do new writes because we have to read those siblings, otherwise new we would overwrite siblings without even reading them, causing information loss for other clients.
+A write can acknowledge to the client if it succeeded.
+It can also return the causal information for that key (context), without the values/siblings, which avoids the need to read from the system to do a new write.
+This returned context after a successful put has one limitation: if the server ends up with siblings after a write, the returned context cannot be used to do new writes, since it represents siblings the client did not read or knows their values.
+We have to read those siblings, otherwise we would overwrite them, causing information loss for other clients.

-The point here is that the context returned from a put should represent the causal information known by that write, including the new value, and not contain causal information about siblings created concurrently.
+The point here is that the context returned from a put should represent the causal information known by that write, including the new value, and not contain causal information about siblings created concurrently from others clients.

-We modified DVVSets to support consecutive and concurrent writes, at the expense of losing some compactness of the original DVVSet.
-The file [dvvset\_put\_ack][dvvset ack put] implements this version.
-Lets call it *DVVSetAck* below, for brevity.
+We modified DVVSets to support consecutive and concurrent writes, at the expense of losing some of the compactness in the original DVVSets.
+The file [dvvset\_put\_ack][dvvset ack put] implements this version, which we call *DVVSetAck* below, for brevity.

 The main difference between them is that DVVSetAck supports non-contiguous causal information.
 Thus, we can now acknowledge a write to the client with the same context provided for that operation, plus the a new single dot that represents the new value/sibling written.
-With this, multiple clients can do consecutive writes without having to read if siblings were generated from other sources.
-Clients now don't even have to check if there are siblings, since we don't return contexts that overwrite siblings that were not read/write from this client.
+With this, multiple clients can do consecutive writes without being forced to read, if siblings were generated from other sources.
+Clients now don't even have to check if there are siblings before writing again, since we don't return contexts after a put that represent and overwrite siblings which this client does not know about.

-Now, each entry in the DVVSet in 4-tuple `(id, base, dots, values)`.
-The `base` represents the contiguous causal events without values, the `dots` are events (dots) without values that are not contiguous with the `base`.
-Finally, `values` are the events (dots) with values, represented by tuples `(dot, value)`.
+Each entry of the DVVSetAck is a 4-tuple `(id, base, dots, values)`.
+The `base` represents the largest contiguous causal events without values, beginning at 0.
+The `dots` are all the individual causal events without values, that aren't contiguous with the `base`.
+Finally, `values` are the single events (dots) with values, represented by tuples `(dot, value)`.

 #### Example